 Six Secrets to Active Signposting Success

-Active Signposting is one of these two HIAs and has the potential to save up to 26% of GP consultation time if fully and effectively implemented.
+Active Signposting has the potential to save up to 26% of GP consultation time if fully and effectively implemented.
 But how do you introduce Active Signposting in such a way that the potential savings are optimised?
 And what do you need to consider when commissioning such activity?

-So here is our Guide to the Six Secrets to Active Signposting Success – key factors to consider when seeking introducing Active Signposting to your Practice, Federation or CCG.
+So here is our Guide to the Six Secrets to Active Signposting Success – key factors to consider when seeking introducing Active Signposting to your Practice or group of Practices.

 Preparation is Vital